differentiated instructioninclusive educationstudent-centered learningteaching strategies

 • Generate the same worksheet at multiple difficulty levels in seconds

-• Create diagnostic assessments to identify where each student is
+• Create diagnostic assessments to identify where each student is (see our assessment types every teacher should know)

 • Produce varied exercise types on the same topic